nicinabox/boxcar/README.md

 This is not a skin, theme, or "redesign" of the exising webGui.

-## Unknowns

-Much of this project relies on disecting existing unRAID projects such as the official webGui, SimpleFeatures, and unMENU.
-They have been an enormous help in understanding how unRAID bridges the web interface to the core system.
-Unfortunately, many parts of these are somewhat cryptic and difficult to understand.

-Some of current unknowns:

-* What happens on the system when forms (like settings) are submitted?
-* How are .ini and config files updated?
-* Is it possible to run Sinatra with lighttpd?

 ## Developing locally
 1. Grab the code and `bundle` the gems.
 2. Run `touch db/development.db`